History of Tibet: Qing conquest

 The Kangxi Emperor of the Qing dynasty sent an expedition army to Tibet in response to the occupation of Tibet by the forces of the Dzungar Khanate, together with Tibetan forces under Polhanas (also spelled Polhaney) of Tsang and Kangchennas (also spelled Gangchenney), the governor of Western Tibet, they expelled the Dzungars from Tibet in 1720.
 In 1720, Emperor Kangxi wrote an imperial edict for Imperial Stele Inscriptions of the Pacification of Tibet, and Xizang (Chinese:西藏) was officially used to designate the region, the Tibetan term for Xizang is Bod, the Manchu term for Xizang is Wargi Dzang, and the Mongol term for Xizang is Töbed.
-In 1724, after the Thirteen Articles for the Settlement of Qinghai Affairs (Chinse: 青海善后事宜十三条) were poposed to Emperor Yongzheng, the borders between Tibet, Qinghai, Sichuan and Yunnan were demarcated and determined.
+In 1724, after the Thirteen Articles for the Settlement of Qinghai Affairs (Chinese: 青海善后事宜十三条) were poposed to Emperor Yongzheng, the borders between Tibet, Qinghai, Sichuan and Yunnan were demarcated and determined.
 The Qing brought Kelzang Gyatso with them from Kumbum to Lhasa and he was installed as the 7th Dalai Lama.
 In 1721, the Qing established a government in Lhasa consisting of a council (the Kashag) of three Tibetan ministers, headed by Kangchennas.
 The Dalai Lama's role at this time was purely symbolic, but still highly influential because of the Mongols' religious beliefs.

 After the succession of the Yongzheng Emperor in 1722, a series of reductions of Qing forces in Tibet occurred.
 However, Lhasa nobility who had been allied with the Dzungars killed Kangchennas and took control of Lhasa in 1727, and Polhanas fled to his native Ngari.
 Qing troops arrived in Lhasa in September, and punished the anti-Qing faction by executing entire families, including women and children.
 The Dalai Lama was sent to Lithang Monastery in Kham.
 The Panchen Lama was brought to Lhasa and was given temporal authority over Tsang and Ngari, creating a territorial division between the two high lamas that was to be a long lasting feature of Chinese policy toward Tibet.
 Two ambans were established in Lhasa, with increased numbers of Qing troops.
 Over the 1730s, Qing troops were again reduced, and Polhanas gained more power and authority.
 The Dalai Lama returned to Lhasa in 1735, temporal power remained with Polhanas.
 The Qing found Polhanas to be a loyal agent and an effective ruler over a stable Tibet, so he remained dominant until his death in 1747.